 - children who have spina bifida or who have had multiple surgeries

-- patients who require frequent medical procedures such as catheterization
+- people who require frequent medical procedures such as catheterization

 - people who work in rubber manufacturing or tire factories

-- tell daycare and healthcare providers (including dentists) about any latex allergies
+- telling daycare and healthcare providers (including dentists) about any latex allergies

-- wear a medical ID bracelet detailing any allergies
+- wearing a medical ID bracelet detailing any allergies